Simbiat/db-pool/README.md

 `openConnection` also support 3 optional parameters:
 - `int|string|null $id = NULL`.
 Passing ID is not required but will improve your life if you need to juggle multiple connections.
 If you have an ID, you do not need to keep the original `Connection` object.
 If no ID is passed, an ID will be generated automatically.
-- `int $maxTries = 1`.
+- `int $max_tries = 1`.
 Number of retries to establish connection.
 Set to 1 by default for faster failures.
 - `bool $throw = true`.
 Flag indicating whether to throw a `PDOException` if connection fails.
 If what you are establishing connection for is not critical or failures are handled at a later stage, you can set it to `false`.
 Details of the errors are stored in `\Simbiat\Database\Pool::$errors`

 Once you have a set of connections in a pool, to get the object for specific one, you either send the original `Connection` object or its ID.
 To change current "active" connection (that is the one returned when `openConnection` is called without parameters) use `changeConnection` in the same manner. `closeConnection` with respective connection details will close it (remove from pool), and to clean the pool entirely use `cleanPool`.
 Use `showPool()` to see all open connections, including their IDs.